-It seems everyone comes to the dock on barge day, you never know what will be off loaded.
+Everyone comes to the dock on barge day because you never know what will be offloaded.

-While accommodations vary from very cheap and basic (~$15/night) to somewhat higher end (~$100/night), there is really only one “luxury” establishment on the north end of the island offering individual cabins at ~ $2,000/week.
+There is only one “luxury” establishment on the north end of the island offering individual cabins at ~ $2,000/week.

 What more could you want for a Robinson Crusoe getaway?
 After all, this is the Little Corn experience you came for.